Tourism in Serbia: 21st century

 In the twenty-first century tourism began to recover: the number of overseas visitors was 90% higher in 2004 than it had been in 2000, and revenue from foreign tourism more than tripled between 2002 and 2004, to about 220 million US dollars.
 By 2010 revenue from international tourism had grown to 798 million US dollars.

 By 2020, there were 35 officially proclaimed and operational spas.
-However, many additional ones went out of work during the international sanctions in the 1990s and the transitional period in the 2000's.
-For example, Jošanička Banja was closed, Niška Banja was basically out of use, while Vrnjačka Banja and Sokobanja boomed.
+However, many additional ones went out of work during the international sanctions in the 1990s and the transitional period in the 2000s.
+For example, Jošanička Banja was closed, Niška Banja was effectively out of use, while Vrnjačka Banja and Sokobanja boomed.
 In spas, new hotels were built, so as many wellness centers.

-Due to the COVID-19 pandemic, tourism industry in Serbia is facing huge financial multimillion losses.
-The number of overall tourist arrivals in 2020 is the smallest in the past two decades, but it's expected to recover and stabilise within the near future.
+Due to the COVID-19 pandemic, tourism industry in Serbia has faced multi-million dollar losses.
+The number of overall tourist arrivals in 2020 was the smallest in the past two decades, but it is expected to recover and stabilise within the near future.

+The country is becoming a more attractive destination for business tourism, with a number of international events meeting ICCA standards being organized.